AnduRadulescu/boilerplate/backend/README.md

     nodemon
 ```

-`All of these commands must be writtend in a terminal in the root directory: /backend`
+`All of these commands must be written in a terminal in the root directory: /backend`